hpcleuven/VscDocumentation/source/leuven/tier2_hardware/parallel_filesystems.rst

 requesting a moderate amount of cores and should not be done *too* often, since it results in cross-cluster parallel file system access.
-Also take into account that this results in data duplication, which not only consumes precious disk space unnecessary, but also requires careful management from your side.
+Also take into account that this results in data duplication, which not only consumes precious disk space unnecessarily, but also requires careful management from your side.
 Only use this method if no other methods suit your workflow and if you are prepared to carefully manage your data!